The Front DoorSmyrna • Murfreesboro

 Same standard.
 New territory.

 La Vergne is a short drive from my home in Smyrna.
-Every business that makes this list gets the same treatment — I walk in, meet the team, and see the operation firsthand before recommending it to anyone.
+I meet the team, see how they treat people, and get a real feel for the business before I ever recommend it to anyone.

 Own a business in La Vergne?

 We’re actively building our La Vergne listings.
-If you have 4+ stars, 10+ reviews, and you’re willing to give something back — you could be among the first La Vergne businesses on The Front Door.
+If yours is the kind of place I’d send my own mother to, you could be among the first La Vergne businesses on The Front Door.